-Using the (A) wool, sewing on the wrong side, sew up each side of heel flap evenly to the sts. cast on at the instep, see Picture 1 on page 27 (Tipnut: picture is at top of post).
+Using the (A) wool, sewing on the wrong side, sew up each side of heel flap evenly to the sts. cast on at the instep, see Picture 1 on page 27 (Tipnut: picture is above).
 Break wool, darning in the ends securely.
 Heel is now complete, see Picture 2 on page 27.

 Darn in all ends.
 Sew side and back seams (if it has been worked on two needles).
 Put socks on wooden stretchers of correct size.
 Press with damp towel and hot iron, being careful not to flatten ribbing.
 Leave flat until dry.

 After washing always dry flat on wooden stretchers.